 Primarily designed for working adults, the Online Bachelor of Applied Arts and Sciences (BAAS) was designed by the College of Integrated Studies at the Rock County Branch Campus to offer a flexible degree completion pathway for students who hold an applied associates degrees from a technical college.
-All students who enter the BAAS must have an associate of applied science degree completed, and must satisfy the admissions requirements.
-Most students will complete in 60-65 credits.
+All students must have an applied associate degree OR 30 college credits.
+Students with a completed associate degree generally complete their bachelor’s degree in 60-65 credits.
 In addition to emphasis areas in digital marketing, professional selling, leadership, criminology and human services, students can design their own emphasis area.
-Internships and credit for prior learning help shorten time to degree completion.
+Internships and credit for prior learning help shorten the time to degree completion.

 Ranked by U.S. News & World Report, 2022